wishabi/flipp-shopper-sdk-ios-binary/README.md

 ### Automatic sizing

 Automatic sizing changes the webview frame based on the content's height and is enabled by default.
+This is the recommended sizing mode to use.

-For example, if automatic sizing is enabled and a user clicks a button causing the webview to expand, then the webview height will automatically increase.
+For example, if automatic sizing is enabled and a user clicks a button causing the webview to expand, then the webview height will automatically increase to fit the content.

 ### Manual sizing

 Set `shouldAutosize` to `false` to enable manual mode.

-Manual mode is more flexible in comparison to auto mode.
-The `FPWebView` will behave as a webview without frame change behavior.
-So in the same example, if by clicking a button the webview expands, you will be able to change the webview height yourself.
-You can get the actual content height from one of the following delegate methods:
+With manual sizing, the `FPWebView` will behave as a webview without frame change behavior.
+So in the same example, if by clicking a button the webview expands, you will have to change the webview height yourself by getting the actual content height from one of the following delegate methods:

 `func didResize(to height: Double)`